TareqKhalili/English-Dictionary-API/README.md

 # English-Dictionary-API

-## get words DEFINITIONS, EXAMPLES, PARTS OF SPEACH, and SYNONYMS using this API
+### get words DEFINITIONS, EXAMPLES, PARTS OF SPEACH, and SYNONYMS using this API

-## Check out the website for the API:  https://english-dictionary-api.herokuapp.com/
+### Check out this website to test the API:  https://english-dictionary-api.herokuapp.com/

 # Code Example